The Cottingley Cuckoo: Plot summary

-Mrs. Favell becomes more enigmatic and Rose is convinced she can read her mind.
+Mrs. Favell becomes more enigmatic and Rose is convinced she can read Rose's mind.
 One day she tells Rose that Rose is pregnant even before she knows it herself, and that the baby's name should be Robyn.
 Later Mrs. Favell's daughter, Harriet, comes to visit, and Rose sees that she is also pregnant.
 Harriet sympathetically puts her hand on Rose's swollen belly, but Rose is shocked by her gesture.
 Rose begins to wonder if Charlotte Favell and her daughter, Harriet are the same Charlotte and Harriet in Fenton's letters.
 She also wonders if they are mischievous fairies.

 When Rose gives birth, she is surprised it is a boy and not "Robyn", as Mrs. Favell predicted.
 Rose's boyfriend Paul suggests they call him Alexander, but she does not bond with the baby, who screams constantly and fights her.
 When Rose takes Alexander to visit the care home, Harriet is also there, and she discovers that Harriet's baby is a girl named Robyn.
 Robyn is beautiful and content and Rose is convinced she is her baby that Harriet took from her, and that Alexander is a changeling.

 Rose confronts Harriet about Robyn and Harriet asks Charlotte, "Mother, what have you done?"
 Harriet then proceeds to explain to Rose that her mother has been playing games with her.
 Years ago, Charlotte's father-in-law murdered her young daughter, believing she was not a normal child.
 Charlotte adopted Harriet in an attempt to replace her lost daughter, but was convinced Harriet was a changeling.
 Her mother was later found to have Capgras Syndrome, and Rose wonders whether Charlotte wrote those letters herself in an attempt to explain what had happened to her.
 But Rose dismisses the thought, and is sure that Harriet's story about her mother is all lies to further confuse her.
 She is certain now that Charlotte and Harriet are fairies, and is determined to take back Robyn, her real daughter.